West Virginia Penitentiary: 1979 Prison Break

-On Wednesday, November 7, 1979, fifteen prisoners escaped from the prison.
-One of the escapees was Ronald Turney Williams, serving time for murdering Sergeant David Lilly of the Beckley Police Department on May 12, 1975.
-He managed to steal a prison guard's service weapon in the escape, and upon reaching the streets of Moundsville, encountered twenty-three-year-old off-duty West Virginia State Trooper Philip S. Kesner, who was driving past the prison with his wife.
-Trooper Kesner saw the escapees and attempted to take action against them but the prisoners pulled him from his car and Williams shot him.
-Trooper Kesner returned fire at the fleeing suspects despite being mortally wounded.
+On November 7, 1979, fifteen prisoners escaped from the prison.
+One of the escapees was Ronald Turney Williams, who was serving a sentence for the 1975 murder of Beckley Police Sergeant David Lily.
+During the escape, Williams encountered 23-year-old off-duty West Virginia State Trooper Philip S. Kesner, who was driving past the penitentiary with his wife.
+Kesner attempted to intervene, and Williams shot him.
+Despite being mortally wounded, Kesner exchanged fire.